Modi Meets Russian Security Official

 Keep an Eye On

 EU chief says Europe must reassess relations with China ahead of visit.
 Ursula von der Leyen, president of the European Commission, has said that China’s transition from an era of reform to one of control means that Europe must “de-risk.”
-The EU’s relationship with Beijing, she said, has become more “difficult and distant.”
-While delivering a speech in Brussels, von der Leyen said that “How China continues to interact with Putin’s war will be a determining factor for EU-China relations going forward.”
+The EU’s relationship with Beijing, she said, has become “more distant and more difficult.”
+While delivering a speech in Brussels, von der Leyen said, “How China continues to interact with [Russian President Vladimir] Putin’s war will be a determining factor for EU-China relations going forward.”
 Von der Leyen and French President Emmanuel Macron are traveling to China next week.

 China warns the United States of “serious confrontation.”
 In other China news, Tsai Ing-wen, president of Taiwan, landed in New York.
-The United States had previously try to stress that this visit, a stopover on the way to Central America, was in line with precedents set by other, earlier visits of Taiwan, and so should not be taken as provocation or cause for response from China.
+The United States had previously tried to stress that this visit, a stopover on the way to Central America, was in line with precedents set by other, earlier visits from Taiwan and so should not be taken as provocation or cause for response from China.
 However, on her return trip, Tsai may meet with House Speaker Kevin McCarthy, which China has said could lead to a “serious confrontation.”

 Thursday’s Most Read